 Bac in 1991, PC DOS was released onto the world via IBM PCs, but the one you can use right now via an emulate is based on PC DOS 5 that was released in 1986 on the IBM PC XT 286.
 This computer was quite powerful, but significantly less so when compared to what is on offer today.

-You see, it came packed with a 6MHz processor and 640KB of RAM, and a 20MB hard drive.
-To think there was a time when computers had 640KB of RAM is quite unbelievable when compared to today’s standards.
+It came packed with a 6MHz processor, 640KB of RAM, and a 20MB hard drive.
+It is quite unbelievable that computers once had 640KB of RAM compared to today’s standards.

-As for what you can do in the emulator, well, you can play Monkey Island, Civilization, and Wolfenstein 3D.
+The emulator allows you to play Monkey Island, Civilization, and Wolfenstein 3D.

 Visit the website.